PSHE and Citizenship

 The curriculum that we have developed is based on guidance from the PSHE Association and is a spiral curriculum that builds on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.
 We deliver the PSHE curriculum by utilising first hand experience and sharing good practice whilst reflecting the needs of our pupils.
 Our PSHE education also builds, where appropriate, on the statutory guidance outlined in the Relationships Education, Relationships and Sex Education (RSE) and Health Education.

 The spiral curriculum starts in Year 1 and follows the children through to Year 6.
-The distribution of the lessons complements key campaigns throughout the year such as Anti-bullying Week.
+The distribution of the lessons complements key campaigns throughout the year such as Anti-bullying Week and Mental Health and Wellbeing Week.
 We have also embedded “Heart Smart” into our PSHE curriculum.

 I find it special when the teacher picks my name and I can share my answer to the class.
 School life is to teach me for the jobs of tomorrow and to make tons of friends on the way.